George Wilhelm: Biography

-George Wilhelm was born in Scioto Count, Ohio on April 2, 1829.
-During the war he fought as a captain in the Union Army in Company F of the 56th Ohio Infantry.
 Wilhelm was presented his Medal of Honor on November 17, 1887 for actions at Champion Hill, or Bakers Creek, Mississippi on May 16, 1863.
 After his death in Dayton, Ohio he was buried in Greenville Cemetery, Greenville, Mississippi.

 Medal of Honor Citation

 For extraordinary heroism on 16 May 1863, while serving with, in action at Champion Hill (Baker's Creek), Mississippi.
 Having been badly wounded in the breast and captured, Captain Wilhelm made a prisoner of his captor and brought him into camp.